NuGet/docs.microsoft.com-nuget/docs/reference/nuspec.md

 #### iconUrl

 > [!Important]
-> licenseUrl is being deprecated.
-Use license instead.
+> iconUrl is being deprecated.
+Use icon instead.

 A URL for a 64x64 image with transparency background to use as the icon for the package in UI display.
 Be sure this element contains the *direct image URL* and not the URL of a web page containing the image.
 For example, to use an image from GitHub, use the raw file URL like <em>https://github.com/\<username\>/\<repository\>/raw/\<branch\>/\<logo.png\></em>.